XRPLF/xrpl-dev-portal/content/concepts/tokens/non-fungible-token-transfers.md

 # Trading NFTokens on the XRP Ledger
 {% include '_snippets/nfts-disclaimer.md' %}

 You can transfer NFTokens between accounts on the XRP Ledger.
 You can transfer `NFTokens` by offering to buy or sell `NFTokens`, or accepting offers from other accounts.
 You can even give away `NFTokens` by offering to sell them at a price of 0.
-All offers are created using the [NFTokenCreateOffer]() transaction.
+All offers are created using the [NFTokenCreateOffer transaction]() transaction.

 ## Sell Offers